Parvo

 First some facts:

-Parvo is not new but was first identified in 1978!
+Parvovirus in Puppies is not new but was first identified in 1978!
 It is thought to have originated as a feline virus but has mutated and is highly contagious for dogs.
 Parvovirus also occurs in mink, fox and raccoons.
-Today, parvovirus is everywhere and is epidemic in many parts of the US.
+Today, parvovirus in puppies is everywhere and is epidemic in many parts of the US.
 It is transported by insects, rodents, flies and the wind.
 No back yard is guaranteed to be free of parvovirus particles and the virus is resistant to extreme environmental conditions and remains viable for up to 6 months or longer.
-Here is a great disinfectant that works for Parvo and many other bacteria and viruses.
+Here is a great disinfectant that works for Parvovirus and many other bacteria and viruses.

 KennelSol 1-Step Kennel Cleaner – EPA Registered Liquid Concentrate Disinfectant and Deodorizer, Effective Against Bacteria and Viruses – 1 Gallon by Alpha Tech Pet